LukeZGD/DDLC-LOVE/README.md

 This port is unofficial and is not affiliated with Team Salvato.
 Please support the official game.
 You can download Doki Doki Literature Club at: http://ddlc.moe

-This is intended to be only for 3DS systems, but it is also working on other platforms that support LÖVE or LovePotion.
+This is for 3DS systems, but it also works on other platforms that support LÖVE or LovePotion.
 On those, it will still have 2 screens like the 3DS.

 **Locations of save files:**